APM UCD-245A, Exhibit A

 2. Support, administer, and implement those sections of the University of California, Davis, Medical Center medical staff bylaws and rules and regulations pertaining to the specific responsibilities and activities of the department.

 4. Using medical staff privileging criteria, developed in accordance with the University of California, Davis, Medical Center bylaws, provide for the continuing evaluation and review of clinical work performed by members of the department to include periodic reviews of quality of care provided to patients treated by members of the clinical department.
-These activities shall be summarized and reported to the Hospital Medical Staff Executive Committee on a monthly basis.
+These activities shall be summarized and reported to the Hospital Medical Staff Executive Committee annually.

-7. Under delegation from the Director of Hospital and Clinics, when Medical Staff responsibilities are provided predominately by members of the department faculty, administer outpatient activities in accordance with specific written procedures agreed to by the Chair and the appropriate Hospital Associate Director.
+8. Under delegation from the Chief Executive Officer (CEO), Hospital and Clinics when Medical Staff responsibilities are provided predominately by members of the department faculty, administer outpatient activities.

-8. In addition to assuring compliance with University policies relating to leaves of absence for academic members of the department (see II-6, above), the chairperson shall advise the Dean, Director of Hospital and Clinics, and Chief of Staff of all extended absences of members of the department and during these absences provide for the availability of qualified replacements for patient care, and hospital administrative assignments.
+9. In addition to assuring compliance with University policies relating to leaves of absence for academic members of the department (see II-6, above), the chairperson shall advise the Dean, CEO Hospital and Clinics, and Chief of Staff of all extended absences of members of the department and during these absences provide for the availability of qualified replacements for patient care, and hospital administrative assignments.

-9. Provide for assignment, evaluation, and supervision of the clinical activities of post graduate physicians by qualified faculty members.
+10. Responsible for the department Graduate Medical Education Program.
+Provide for assignment, evaluation, and supervision of the clinical activities of post graduate physicians by qualified faculty members.
+Serve as the Program Director or appoint a qualified individual.

-10. Provide for compliance with the administrative requirements of the Joint Commission on Accreditation of Hospitals and Title XXII of the California Administrative Code.
+11. Provide for compliance with the administrative requirements of the Joint Commission on and Title XXII of the California Code of Regulations, and CMS Conditions of Participation.

 In the performance of the duties listed above, the chairperson is expected to seek the advice of departmental faculty colleagues and other medical staff in a systematic way, and to provide for the conduct of department affairs in an orderly manner through department meetings and the appointment of appropriate committees.
 The chairperson is also expected to seek student advice on matters of concern to students enrolled in the department's programs.
 In large departments, the chairpersons may be assisted by a vice chairperson or other colleagues in the tasks involved in carrying out his/her responsibilities and, when desired, by an executive committee chosen in an appropriate manner; however, the responsibilities themselves may not be redelegated.